usmanbutt-dev/ZeroToCode/README.md

     npm install
     ```

+3.  **Setup Environment**:
+    -   Create a `.env` file based on `.env.example`.
+    -   Add your Firebase configuration keys.

-3.  **Run the development server**:
+4.  **Run the development server**:
     ```bash
     npm run dev
     ```

-4.  **Open your browser**:
+5.  **Open your browser**:
     Navigate to `http://localhost:5173` to view the app.

 ## 🤝 Contributing

 Contributions are welcome!
-If you have ideas for new modules, visualizers, or improvements, feel free to open an issue or submit a pull request.
+If you have ideas for new visualizers, optimization for the runtime, or curriculum enhancements, feel free to open an issue or submit a pull request.

 ## 📄 License